|Simple, but delightful.|

 |On a walk across the street which is lined with a wide variety of blooming flowers, we spotted this unusual plant.
 Any comments from locals or flower enthusiasts?|

 Nor do we see any purpose in driving through the countryside with limited visibility, making photo taking annoying to say the least.
 There’s strong storm conditions in the Australian continent and we suspect we’re getting some of that inclement weather as well.

 Instead, like many of you, on bad weather days, we choose to stay close to “home.”
 In our old lives, when we had to work, we never hesitated to go out when it was below zero or on rainy or snowy days.

 |Note the purple/mauve borders and veins on the leaves.|

-Now, in this life, we don’t have to go out in bad weather unless we have a definitive reason such as a travel day; to catch a flight or when boarding a cruise.
-We love the flexibility we maintain in this life!
+Now, in this life, we don’t have to go out in bad weather unless we have a definitive reason, such as a travel day; to catch a flight or when boarding a cruise.
+We love how flexible we are in this life!

 |Two dogs swimming in the ocean on Christmas Day, the last sunny day in Penguin.|

 Do we get cabin fever on days like this?
-Tom, who can easily busy himself online for days at a time, has no problem avoiding cabin fever.
+Tom, who can easily occupy himself online for days at a time, has no problem to prevent cabin fever.
 For me, spending little time online after posting the day’s blog, conducting research or logging future travel plans and financial matters, I have little interest in using my laptop.

 |Aside from vast expanses of white sand beaches in Tasmania there are rocky areas.|